-I first tried making scones last fall.
-The recipe I was using sounded really good, but those scones just did not turn out very well!
-I tried tweaking the recipe, adding a little more of this and a little less of that, but they still didn’t turn out good.
-So I gave up on scones for awhile.
-That is, until I saw this recipe for Pumpkin Scones at Food.com.
-It was a five-star recipe, so I thought it would be worth trying…and I was not disappointed!
-I did make a few changes, though…I substituted brown sugar for the granulated white sugar, used unbleached flour, and substituted half and half for the milk in the glazes.
-I loved the way they tasted…the pumpkin flavor is just right…not too overpowering or spicy.
+Pumpkin scones are such a treat for fall!
+I found a recipe at Food.com that I made a few changes to, and I was really happy with how they turned out!
+I substituted brown sugar for the granulated white sugar, used unbleached flour, and substituted half and half for the milk in the glazes.
+I love the way they taste…the pumpkin flavor is just right…not too overpowering or spicy.
 And the two creamy glazes that top the scones are a yummy finishing touch!
-This recipe makes 6 scones, but you may want to make a double batch because they are that good…and definitely worthy of being sold in a Starbucks! 🙂
+This recipe makes 6 scones, but you may want to make a double batch because they are that good…and definitely worthy of being sold at Starbucks! 🙂

 2 cups all-purpose unbleached flour

 7 Tablespoons packed brown sugar (or about 1/2 cup)

 1 Tablespoon baking powder

 1/2 teaspoon salt

 1/2 teaspoon ground cinnamon

 1/2 teaspoon ground nutmeg

 1/4 teaspoon ground cloves

 1/4 teaspoon ground ginger

 6 Tablespoons cold butter

 1/2 cup canned pumpkin

 1 large egg

 POWDERED SUGAR GLAZE

 1 cup plus 1 Tablespoon powdered sugar

 1 cup plus 3 Tablespoons powdered sugar

 1/4 teaspoon ground cinnamon

 1/8 teaspoon ground nutmeg

 1 pinch ginger

 1 pinch ground cloves

-Preheat oven to 425 degrees.
-Lightly grease a baking sheet or line with parchment paper (I used parchment paper and it worked out great).
+Preheat oven to 425˚F. Lightly grease a baking sheet or line with parchment paper (I used parchment paper and it worked great).
 Combine flour, sugar, baking powder, salt, and spices in a large bowl.
 Using a pastry blender, fork, or food processor, cut butter into the dry ingredients until mixture is crumbly and no chunks of butter are obvious; set aside.

 Pat out dough onto a lightly-floured surface and form it into a 1-inch thick rectangle, about 9 inches long and 3 inches wide.
 Use a large knife or pizza cutter to slice the dough twice through the width, making three equal portions.
 Cut those three slices diagonally so you have 6 triangular slices of dough (I dipped my knife in flour as I was cutting the pieces, and it definitely made the cutting easier).
 Place the 6 slices of dough on your prepared baking sheet.
-Bake at 425 degrees for 14 to 16 minutes, until scones just begin to turn light brown (I baked mine for 15 minutes).
+Bake at 425˚F for 14 to 16 minutes, until scones just begin to turn light brown (I baked mine for 15 minutes).
 Place on wire rack to cool.

 While scones are cooling, make the first glaze…